 That is why during the earliest stages of defining the business case for the product, value proposition, and user-centered design, we focus on close cooperation with the client.
 If you match a proper scope with the best technology stack and flawless software execution, you can maximize your chances of success.

 Let us introduce you to the product development framework we use in Order Group, which embraces the methodologies used by the world's most successful tech companies.

 This stage begins with a Briefing Meeting (scoping session).
-Our team meets with the main project's stakeholders.
-The agenda is clearly defined; we need to get to know the client's primary business goals, the market environment, product's target group.
+Our team meets with the project's main stakeholders.
+The agenda is clearly defined; we need to get to know the client's primary business goals, the market environment, the product's target group.
 Then we sketch the first versions of the project's scope, the technology stack, MVP (Minimum Viable Product) functionalities, timeline, and budget, as well as who will be responsible for the product's support after the deployment.